For Lionel Messi, it all comes down to this

 This is what struck Australia when trying to prepare for their last-16 match, even more so than Messi’s touch of genius to set up his goal.

-“Like few others on earth, he has a gravity,” says Paddy Steinfort, performance director for Football Australia.
+“Like few others on Earth, he has a gravity,” says Paddy Steinfort, performance director for Football Australia.
 “He commands space and draws attention.
 On the pitch, as far as structure and strategy goes, we looked to drop a player closer to him to try and prevent him getting the ball as often as he had in the group stages.
-The closest analogy I can compare is the deployment of a ‘box and one’ defence in the NBA - a strategy to prevent Steph Curry from getting the ball in the first place.
+The closest analogy I can compare is the deployment of a ‘box and one’ defence in the NBA – a strategy to prevent Steph Curry from getting the ball in the first place.

 “In terms of the physical considerations, it was knowing that he will walk and go at his own pace off the ball but, when he accelerates to receive or dribble, he can hit top speed of over 32kmph.”